Shane Mosley: BALCO scandal

 In August 2002 federal agents initiated investigations into BALCO, a California-based laboratory suspected of selling banned performance-enhancing drugs to top athletes.
-Shane Mosley was among those named as a BALCO client, and he testified before a grand jury that he injected himself with the energy-boosting drug EPO and used undetectable steroids known as "the cream" and "the clear", acquired from BALCO, prior to his 2003 rematch with Oscar De La Hoya, which Mosley won by a unanimous decision.
+Shane Mosley was among those named as a BALCO client, and he testified before a grand jury that he injected himself with the endurance-boosting drug EPO and used undetectable steroids known as "the cream" and "the clear", acquired from BALCO, prior to his 2003 rematch with Oscar De La Hoya, which Mosley won by a unanimous decision.
 Mosley insisted that he did not knowingly take banned substances, and thought they were vitamins.
 He said he believed "the cream" was flaxseed oil, but under questioning he admitted it was probably something else.
 In 2008 Mosley launched a $12 million defamation lawsuit against BALCO founder Victor Conte, who claimed that Mosley knowingly took performance-enhancing drugs.
 The suit was dismissed with prejudice in November 2010.

 Personal life

 In November 2002, Mosley married Jin Sheehan.
 The couple had three children before divorcing in 2010.
 He has a son, Shane Mosley Jr., from a previous relationship.
 Mosley Jr. made his professional debut in 2014.
-He also has two children with his current partner, Trista Pisani.